MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ## Spelling dictionary

-The user's custom spelling dictionary is stored in a file in the following registry location:
+The user's custom spelling dictionary is stored in a file in the following file path:

-`HKEY_CURRENT_USER\AppData\Roaming\Microsoft\Spelling\neutral\default.dic`
+`%userprofile%\AppData\Roaming\Microsoft\Spelling\neutral\default.dic`

 ## USB